 - i.
-After the PTR has made and submitted its determination, the Dean will make an independent judgment regarding the merits of any tenure and/or promotion review after consultation with the Promotion, Tenure and Review Committee of the School.
-[UFH 7.A] - ii.
-After receiving the dossier from the PTR Committee, the Dean will add their evaluation and recommendation. - iii.
-Faculty members seeking tenure who do not gain a favorable recommendation from their department rank and tenure committee, the School's Promotion Tenure and Review committee and also do not gain a favorable recommendation from the Dean will not proceed further and will be considered to have been denied tenure.
-The recommendation of the Promotion Tenure and Review Committee and the Dean should be forwarded to the Provost for review.
-[UFH 7.E] - iv.
-Faculty members seeking promotion who do not gain a favorable recommendation from their department rank and tenure committee, the School's Promotion Tenure and Review committee and also do not gain a favorable recommendation from the Dean will not proceed further and will be considered to have been denied promotion.
+After the PTR has made and submitted its determination, PTR will forward the dossier to the dean who will then add their evaluation and recommendation. - ii.
 In all cases where promotion is not awarded, the Dean shall meet with the candidate and explain the main reasons for the negative recommendations.
 The purpose is to help the candidate prepare better for any future application for promotion.
 Within two working days following this meeting, the candidate may request a written summary of the main reasons for the negative recommendation.
-The Dean must comply with this request within seven working days. - v.
+The Dean must comply with this request within seven working days. - iii.
 Following a tenure denial decision, the Dean must provide the candidate with a letter summarizing the main reasons for the denial of tenure, the overall vote of the PTR Committee (i.e. indicating that the candidate is recommended for tenure, is not recommended for tenure, or that the vote was a tie), and a summary of the assessment of the candidate's research, teaching, and service.
 In developing this letter, the Dean must: (a) provide an accurate summary of the assessment, and (b) not divulge confidential information relating to the review process including, for example, the votes of particular faculty members.